DevelopBG/bghosh.github.oi/README.md

 ![TMM-Def](/assests/images/offline-model-detection.PNG)

-The adversarial attack detection method (TMM-Def) uses three separate filters to detect an attack- -Trapclass filter: If the incoming sample is classified as y_Trap, is detected as attacked.
+The adversarial attack detection method (TMM-Def) uses three separate filters, such as Trapclass filter, Entropy filter, and OOD filter, as shown in the above diagram.
-  -Entropy filter: Few attack generators produce low confident attacks, entropy filter catches them.
-  -3.
-OOD filter: Out-of-distribution filter detects the OOD-attacked sample.
-In the above figure detection mechanism shown clearly.
+Details of the implementation is- [code](https://github.com/DevelopBG/Adverasrial-attack-detection-using-targeted-manifold-manipulation.git)